- It’s normal to have strong feelings (ranging from anger to relief) about your parents’ divorce.

 - Ask both of your parents to be open with you so you know what to expect.

-- It’s helpful to talk with a counselor to help you cope with your feelings.
+- A lot of teens find it helpful to talk with a counselor, who can help them develop tools to help cope with their feelings.

 If your parents are recently separated or divorced, you are probably dealing with a lot of changes in your family life.
-Things may feel like they’re changing even if it’s been a while since your parents separated or divorced, or if their separation of divorce came as a surprise.
+Things may feel like they’re changing even if it’s been a while since your parents separated or divorced, or if their separation or divorce came as a surprise.
 You may be living full-time with one parent, or you may be going back and forth between both of your parent’s homes.
 You may be living with a parent and your parent’s new partner and also dealing with stepbrothers and sisters or new half-brothers and sisters.
-You may even be living with your grandparents.
+You may even be living with your grandparents or other guardians.

 Whatever your situation is, it’s normal to have many different feelings and emotions about all of these changes.
 Dealing with divorce or separation can be really hard to get used to, and as you get older, your feelings may change: some things may get easier and some things more complicated.

 Ever since my parents told me they’re getting divorced, I’ve been feeling upset all the time.
 Is this normal?

 If your parents are separated, in the process of getting divorced, or recently divorced, it is normal for you to have many complicated feelings.
 Even if your parents were divorced a while ago, it is still normal to have strong feelings about it.
 Some common feelings or emotions are: